hummldesign/pagespeed/README.md

 # Pagespeed issue with picture elements

-The following project is a showcase of the issue Google Pagespeed has with HTML picture elements.
+The following project shows the negative impact of HTML picture elements on the Google Pagespeed Index and a potential workaround.

 ## Example 1 - Using picture elements

+In this example we use picture elements with media queries to dynamically load images according to the size of the viewport.

 ### Code